 Formulary drugs.
-These are drugs approved by the health care provider.
-Drugs not approved by the health care provider are nonformulary drugs, for which enrollees receive less generous benefits, such as a higher copayment per prescription.
+These are both generic and brand-name drugs approved by the healthcare provider.
+Drugs not approved by the healthcare provider are nonformulary drugs, for which enrollees receive less generous benefits, such as a higher copayment per prescription.

 Dental care